secretshxcksource00/tst2/README.md

 ```
 Then you can replace `"mobile"` with
 ```
-"undefined"

-usually it should be "desktop" or "browser" but desktop will make it stop working because it requires electron
-and browser will turn the app into demo version "undefined" is kind of hack that makes the desktop version work
+"desktop"
+"browser" this will enable the demo version from incredibox website
 ```

 then replace `"and"` with